 No, they are a state threatened species and should be left alone in the wild.
 It is illegal to possess one without a permit from FWC.

 Gopher tortoises have very wide flat front feet with long claws.
 They use them like shovels to dig their burrows.

 Yes, gopher tortoises sneeze!
 Just like all animals, viruses and bacteria can make gopher tortoises sick.
 One common disease prevalent in gopher tortoises is called Upper Respiratory Tract Disease (URTD) - a contagious condition among tortoises that can result in occasional, and sometimes wide-spread, mortality.

-Tortoises live alone so they don’t need to communicate very much.
+While tortoises generally do not share burrows, they are social animals and communicate with each other.
 When mating, the males make noise, like peeping and clicking.
 They also perform a dance of sorts with head bobbing, leg kicking and even biting the female’s legs.
 All of this is to attract the female and prepare for mating.
 There is also a theory that they communicate with really deep noises that our human ears cannot hear.

 No, they do not have teeth.
 They have a beak that they use to break off leaves or fruit.
 Then they grind and swallow their food.

-No, its backbone and ribcage are connected to the shell, which is part of his body.
+No, its backbone and ribcage are connected to the shell, which is part of its body.

 Tortoises lay their eggs in sandy soils that have lots of sunlight to keep them warm.
 Many lay their eggs in the apron, the mounded area in front of a burrow, but some will lay them in another sunny place.
 She does not tend to the eggs once they are laid.

 Females dig the nest with their front legs.

 The shells are very similar to a chicken egg in texture, but round and about the size of a ping pong ball.